 The idea behind Cannabonsai

 More than just generating clone clippings for cultivation, cannabonsai is about training your plant to grow in spectacular ways.
-That means you can just keep it simple with miniature Christmas tree-like shapes, but the more fun route means aiming for more experimental appearances with off-shoots.
+That means you can just keep it simple with miniature Christmas w-like shapes, but the more fun route means aiming for more experimental appearances with off-shoots.